teammate-technology/teammate/about.md

 permalink: /about/
 ---

-TEAMMATE is a technology consulting firm that addresses all your needs in terms of technology.
+TEAMMATE is a technology consulting firm that addresses all your needs in hi-tech world including software, hardware, cloud computing.

 We are here to help you.
 Please contact us!